Frequently asked questions about the RCEM examinations

 Approved comfort aids (test centres only).

-Click here for information about test centres.
+View information about Pearson Vue test centres.

 Pearson VUE test centres are our main delivery method for theory exams.
 Wherever possible candidates must take the exam in a test centre.
 We recognise that, in certain exceptional situations, candidates may be unable to travel to a test centre.
 If this is the case for you and you would like to be considered for an OnVUE exam, you should email exams@rcem.ac.uk detailing the nature of your request and provide supporting evidence for the reason you are unable to sit in a test centre.
 In countries where there are no Pearson VUE test centres, OnVUE will be considered.

-OnVUE exams must start between 07:00 and 12:00 UK time.
+OnVUE exams must start between 7am and 12pm UK time.

 Test centres: yes, you can use the bathroom during your exam.